Change of season

 Coats are my favourite type of garment because they represent a kind of escapism.
 Auckland is never really cold enough for a coat, but wearing one in grey July makes me think, anyway, of snow falling on woollen shoulders, as it does in all the cities I’d like to live in.
 Also, they make any outfit look put together, and they pair well with enormous scarves, which I have too many of, and above all, wearing one means feeling safe and held.
 A coat is protection, against weathers external and internal.

 I bought the fabric for my coat on sale in summery January: a muted grey plaid in a brushed wool so heavy and plush, it could be a blanket.
 I had intended to buy navy Melton wool, a felt-like fabric that cuts well and doesn’t fray, recommended for beginner coat-makers like me.
 But in the shop, I saw the grey plaid and changed my mind.
-I like to think that sometimes the right choice can be unexpected.

 I have never been good at sewing slowly — it’s too exciting to go fast — but I don’t get a choice here.
 I print the pattern in A0 at a local shop, then cut out what I think is my size.
 I look at Poppy Coats made by sewists around the world, on Instagram: Poppies in pale jacquard, black boiled wool, shearling with checked lining, lilac cashmere.
 I read all the captions and take notes on recurring advice: size down 2-3 sizes; practise the pockets; use a point turner; press every single seam.
 Perhaps, for once, I will do it all as I should.